Online Bayesian Meta-Learning for Cognitive Tracking Radar

-Thus, the problem of bias learning has direct practical applications.
 Herein, we have shown that the problem can be effectively formulated in terms of Bayesian learning, for which a computationally feasible contextual bandit algorithm is developed.
 This approach is satisfying as the online waveform selection naturally fits well within the contextual bandit framework.
 However, the Bayesian interpretation of meta-learning is not exclusive, and the problem can also be approached from a functional viewpoint \cite{Baxter1998}.
 Future research comparing the Bayesian and functional interpretations would be of value.
 Additionally, an investigation into the sharing of bias information in a distributed network is an avenue for future work.
-Knowledge of spatial correlation could significantly speed up bias learning.
+Knowledge of spatial correlation structure could significantly speed up bias learning.